PhilAppleby/GoDb/README.md

 - *webapp/* All Python code, templates, java script, css and image files related to the web application.

 - *extract/py/* Command-line Python code for genotype data extract, from lists of SNPs.

 - *extract/src/* Root directory for Go(lang) source code to build command-line data extraction tools.
 There is also library code to handle MongoDb and tabix-indexed file access plus VCF file parsing and metrics (for example calculation of MAF, HWEP, CR).

 - *extract/sh/* bash scripts, wrappers for command-line extract tools.

 - *lib/py/* Python library code, including the python godb API layer, VCFrecord field access and production of metrics (MAF, HWEP, CR) for genotype records.

+- *utils/py/* Python utility code, some of this is not thoroughly tested.

+- *utils/sh/* Wrappers for utilities, some strange path names here, not meant for general use

 - *godbassoc/* Experimental webapp written in Golang, includes code to allow the upload, saving and selection of phenotype files (both binary and continuous) and to make a call-out to PLINK (if installed) for association testing.
 TODO: use cases and example phenotype data for association testing